-Emissions of sulfuric acid have received considerable attention in recent years with the broad application of selective catalytic reduction (SCR) NOx control technology.
+Emissions of sulfuric acid received considerable attention in with the broad application of selective catalytic reduction (SCR) NOx control technology.
 The use of SCR unavoidably contributes to production of sulfur trioxide (SO3), the precursor of sulfuric acid.
 Several notable incidents have been witnessed where an increase in sulfuric acid emissions, as manifested by an increase in stack plume visibility, was attributed to the addition of SCR process equipment to an existing power plant.
-The deployment of approximately 115 GW of selective catalytic reduction (SCR) from 1997 through 2009 has prompted power plant owners to conduct extensive measurements documenting the fate of SO3 and sulfuric acid in power plants.
+The deployment of approximately 115 GW of selective catalytic reduction (SCR) from 1997 through 2009 prompted power plant owners to conduct extensive measurements documenting the fate of SO3 and sulfuric acid in power plants.

 The methodology described in this report was developed by Southern Company Services (SCS).
 Between 2000 and 2005, SCS developed several versions of the estimation methodology and released draft reports informally (Hardman, 1998; Hardman, 1999; Monroe, 2001, Harrison, 2004, and Harrison, 2005).
 The SCS model was widely used in the electrical power generation industry for TRI reporting and other emissions estimation purposes.
 In 2007, EPRI received permission from Southern Company Services to modify the SCS estimation method to include additional data and improvements, and to publish this method under EPRI sponsorship.
 The 2008 version of the model added the ability to estimate emissions based on a specified sulfuric acid flue gas concentration at the stack, which can be used when alkali injection is employed to reduce sulfuric acid emissions.
-The 2010 version updated several of the "technology factors" (F2 factors, used to reflect the impact of pollution control devices) with new SO3 measurements.

-The current version of the model makes minor changes to the calculation procedure to more accurately represent flow through from the boiler and control devices.
-This version also changes the approach used to account for sulfuric acid from flue gas conditioning (FGC).
-Finally, the revision makes several corrections and clarifications to technology factors, introduces a new technology factor for units with a wet electrostatic precipitator (ESP), and adds a new sulfuric acid source: oxidation of sulfur dioxide across a carbon monoxide catalyst in combined cycle units.
+The 2010 version updated several of the "technology impact factors" (F2 factors, used to reflect the impact of pollution control devices on sulfuric acid releases) with new SO3 measurements.
+The 2012 version of the model (EPRI, 2012) made minor changes to the calculation procedure to more accurately represent flow through from the boiler and control devices, changed the approach used to account for sulfuric acid from flue gas conditioning (FGC), and made several corrections and clarifications to technology factors, including a new technology factor for units with a wet electrostatic precipitator (ESP) and the addition of a new sulfuric acid source through the oxidation of sulfur dioxide across a carbon monoxide catalyst in combined cycle units.